• Home

 The only requirements for the class are a hat, closed-toe shoes and an apron.
 To sign up for the cooking classes, visit Enoteca Maria’s website and fill out the registration form, indicating when you are available to attend, and Scaravella will match you with an available nonna as soon as possible (though he cautioned there may be a wait).

 This entry was posted on Saturday, January 28th, 2017 at 6:50 pm and is filed under News and Press, Local.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.

 0 Comments